OmarElmelegy/Process_Monitor/README.md

 ## Error Handling

 - If `Task_B_Options.conf` is missing or incorrectly configured, default settings will be used.
-- Ensure `Functions_Task_B.sh` is present in the same directory as `main_script.sh` to avoid errors related to missing functions.
+- Ensure `Functions_Task_B.sh` is present in the same directory as `Task_B.sh` to avoid errors related to missing functions.

 ## Notes